 During the first several weeks of the Fall semester a full Department meeting is held where all Social Work students and faculty are required to attend.
 The purpose of the meeting is for new students to meet faculty and for returning students to become reacquainted and department goals for the year are discussed.
 The time of the meeting is announced at the beginning of the semester.

 At the end of each semester, Social Work students who have completed their field work practicum, present an oral summary of their field and academic experiences.
 All Social Work students are encouraged to attend this celebratory event as the presentations offer an opportunity to learn more about internship opportunities.
-During the event, the Robert L. Hewitt Vision for Excellence in Social Work Scholarship is awarded to an outstanding senior who demonstrates professional commitment, leadership ability, and financial need.
+During the fall event, the Robert L. Hewitt Vision for Excellence in Social Work Scholarship is awarded to an outstanding senior who demonstrates professional commitment and leadership ability.
 This scholarship is named in honor of Dr. Robert L. Hewitt who retired in 2008 after 21 years of teaching in the Department of Social Work and Gerontology.

 Phi Alpha is the National Social Work Honor Society with Alpha Lambda being the Shippensburg Chapter.
 This society provides students with an opportunity for professional growth and development of leadership skills.
 Each semester the group carries out a community service project and a fund raiser.
 Members are given the opportunity to attend faculty meetings and the organization maintains a relationship with the Social Work Alumni Association.
 Qualifications for membership are 12 semester hours in social work or admission into the professional standing level of the major.
 A GPA of 3.0 overall and 3.5 in Social Work must be maintained.
 (These qualifications are pending approval by the National Office of Phi Alpha.)